North Fairfield, Chicago, IL, USA 15 - 19, June, 2018

 Day 1: Arrival in Paro drive to Thimphu

-Upon arrival you will be received by our representative and transfer to Thimphu.
+Upon arrival, you will be received by our representative and transferred to capital Thimphu.
 Later in the afternoon, visit Memorial Chorten and Buddha viewpoint.
-Evening visit Tashichho Dzong and take a leisurely walk in and around Thimphu town.
+Evening, visit Tashichho Dzong and take a leisurely walk in and around Thimphu town.

 Day 2: Thimphu to Paro